lgorniak/DevOpsSetup/README.md

 # DevOps Setup with Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) v19.

 ## Development Setup